-Gluten free baking requires a good knowledge of baking powder and bi-carb soda (baking soda in the US).
-The further you delve into gluten free using alternative gluten free flours the more you need to supplement recipes with baking powder or bi-carb soda.
-Here is a guide to what they are and their purpose in your gluten free cooking.
+Gluten-free baking requires a good knowledge of baking powder and bi-carb soda (baking soda in the US).
+The further you delve into gluten-free using alternative gluten-free flours the more you need to supplement recipes with baking powder or bi-carb soda.
+Here is a guide to what they are and their purpose in your gluten-free cooking.

-Let us first rule out baking soda, which is actually the American name for what we in Australia call bi-carbonate soda.
-When cooking from American websites it is very easy to read baking soda and automatically go for the baking powder (believe me I know!), the results won't be disastrous but bicarbonate of soda will provide one closer to the intended goal!
+Let us first rule out the baking soda, which is actually the American name for what we in Australia call bi-carbonate soda.
+When cooking from American websites it is very easy to read baking soda and automatically go for the baking powder (believe me I know!), the results won’t be disastrous but bicarbonate of soda will provide one closer to the intended goal!

 Bi-carb soda and baking powder are both rising agents, they create the air bubbles you see when stirring, whipping or in some cases just adding it to your mixture.
 They also give the rise to your recipes when they are cooked.